oscarcenteno/gift/readme.md

 1. Install client dependencies and run unit tests
 2. Compile the server and run the unit tests
 3. Validate the database migratons in a H2 database (in-memory)

+## Deploy App to Heroku

+### Configure CLI

+Install Heroku CLI and login: <https://devcenter.heroku.com/articles/heroku-cli#download-and-install>

+`heroku login`

+### Deploy with gradle

+First make sure to compile the client and the server (npm run build, gradle build).

+Then, deploy to heroku.
+We use this plugin: <https://github.com/heroku/heroku-gradle>

+`gradle :cloud:deployHeroku`

+## Deploy database to the cloud service

+`gradle :cloud:flywayMigrate`